HaniAlija49/persistQ/README.md

-# MemoryHub - AI-Powered Memory Layer
+# PersistQ - AI-Powered Memory Layer

 **Status**: ✅ Production Ready
 **Last Updated**: 2025-11-02

 ---

-## 🎯 What is MemoryHub?
+## 🎯 What is PersistQ?

-MemoryHub is a semantic memory storage system that allows AI agents and applications to store, retrieve, and search contextual information using vector embeddings.
+PersistQ is a semantic memory storage system that allows AI agents and applications to store, retrieve, and search contextual information using vector embeddings.

 ### Key Features